arthur-ai/bench/docs/source/scoring.md

 #### `word_count_match`

 For scenarios where there is a preferred output length, `word_count_match` calculates a corresponding score on the scale of 0 to 1.
 Specifically, this scoring method calculates how similar the number of words in the candidate output is to the number of words in the reference output, where a score of 1.0 indicates that there are the same number of words in the candidate output as in the reference output.
-Scores less than 1.0 are calculated as ((len_reference-delta)/len_reference) where delta is the absolute difference in word lengths between the candidate and reference outputs.
-All negative computed values are truncated to 0.
+Scores less than 1.0 are calculated as the ratio between the word lengths of the candidate and reference outputs.
+Thus, if the reference output is shorter than the candidate output, this is computed as `(len_reference/len_candidate)`, and otherwise, this is computed as `(len_candidate/len_reference)`.

 ### Code Evaluators